top of page

 First Surgery: Osteotomy and External Fixator Placement

-During the initial surgery, the surgeon performs an osteotomy by making a precise cut in each clavicle.
+During the initial surgery, which takes about 1-2 hours and is done under general anesthesia, the surgeon performs an osteotomy by making a precise cut in each clavicle.
 An external fixator device is then attached to hold the bones in place and facilitate gradual lengthening.
 Over the next 20-30 days, the clavicles are slowly extended by adjusting the fixator, achieving 2-3 cm of lengthening on each side.

 X-ray and patient during clavicle lengthening surgery with external fixators.